Project: AMD AI-Engine (AIE) Accelerator

 Each compute core of the AI Engine is a VLIW vector processor.
 That is, it can perform 512 int8, or 64 int16 multiply-accumulate operations in parallel, within one clock cycle.
 It also can perform two loads and one store of vectors in one clock cycle.
 Therefore, to maximize the performance, the kernel code uses aie::load_v() and aie::store_v() primitive functions to load entire vectors: a row from matrix A of size r and a column from matrix B of size s.
 We also use the MMUL::mac() primitive to perform the multiply-accumulate on a pair of vectors.
 We perform four such vector MACs at once to maximize performance.
 The APIs and primitives are listed here.

-The memA_fifos and memB_fifos receive sub-matrices of size m x k and k x n, respectively.
-The FIFOs translate those matrices from a row-major format (or, alternatively, column-major for B if b_col_maj is set) into the r x s-sized and s x t-sized blocks required by the hardware’s vector instrinsics before sending them into the compute cores memory.
+The fifo_A and fifo_B receive sub-matrices of size m x k and k x n, respectively.
+The FIFOs translate those matrices from a row-major format into the r x s-sized and s x t-sized blocks required by the hardware’s vector instrinsics before sending them into the compute cores memory.

 • (m // r, r * k), # Pair 1